 This altar is a fine example of carved marble and alabaster with five panels depicting the Madonna and Child with angels in the opus sectile of the reredos.
 Here stands the much-traveled statue of Our Lady of Fatima to whom there is great devotion among the parishioners.
 It was presented to the church by the wife of the Portuguese Ambassador, the Duchess of Palmella, in 1949.

 Originally the altar of St Michael, whose statue still remains on the wall above, this altar now honors fourteen of the English Martyrs canonized in 1970.
 The painting that forms the reredos is the work of Geoffrey Webb.
 To the left is a statue of St John Fisher whose memory will always be cherished in the University of Cambridge; on the right is a statue of his friend St Thomas More honoured and loved as perhaps the finest flower of Christian humanism produced by the Renaissance.
-Both were martyred near the Tower of London in the summer of 1535 .
+Both were martyred near the Tower of London in 1535 (restored 2021).

 To the right of the Martyrs’ Altar is a fifteenth-century Florentine plaque of Our Lady, an alto relievo which comes from a museum collection and was presented to the church by Dame Una Pope-Hennessy in 1942.

 Best viewed from the communion rail is the great Rose Window set in the back wall of the church.
 St James is portrayed in the center glass surrounded by the heraldry of the Spanish Royal Family and of the chief Bishop’s Sees of Spain.
-The window dates from 1915.
+The window is dated 1915.

 The panels of the reredos, resting upon a plain marble slab, depict the Sacred Heart of Jesus together with scenes of the birth of Christ; Peter’s denial of Christ, with the cock in the foreground; the Last Supper and Christ appearing to the doubting Thomas.

 The statue of St Joseph is flanked by two angels carved in stone with more angels in the six panels of the reredos representing the number of times the angels visited St Joseph to make God’s plans known to him.
-The front of the altar depicts the flight of the holy family into Egypt.
+The front of the altar depicts the flight of the holy family into Egypt (restored 2021).